Tatsuki Seko

-Tatsuki Seko (瀬古 樹, Seko Tatsuki) is a Japanese footballer who plays as defensive midfielder for EFL Championship club Stoke City.
+Tatsuki Seko (瀬古 樹, Seko Tatsuki) is a Japanese professional footballer who plays as defensive midfielder for J1 League club Urawa Red Diamonds.

 Career

 Early career

 Seko was born in Adachi, Tokyo and began playing football with the youth teams at Mitsubishi Yowa and in 2015 he was selected to play for the Japan national under-18 team and participated in a training camp.
 He entered Meiji University in 2016 and was a regular with the football team from his fourth year.
 In 2019 he rejected an offer from J2 League side Montedio Yamagata and later agreed to turn professional with Yokohama FC in 2020.
 In August of the same year Seko was approved as a J.League designated special player.

 Yokohama FC

 Seko officially joined Yokohama FC on 13 January 2020.
 He made his J1 League debut on the opening day against Vissel Kobe, scoring in a 1–1 draw, which was Yokohama's first top-flight goal for 13 years.
 Seko played 36 times in the 2020 J1 League season as relegation was scrapped due to the COVID-19 pandemic and Yokohama finished in 15th place.
 In the 2021 season Seko played 38 times as Yokohama were relegated finishing in 20th.